1 Bg 11-1972: The Universal Form

 > srasta yatah sarva-gato bhavan.
 "Whoever comes before You,

-> even if he be a demigod, is created by You, O Supreme
+> be he a demigod, is created by You, O Supreme

 > Personality of Godhead."